Iremsukoc/springboot-restapi-azureSQL/README.md

 **Description:**

 When attempting to access the Swagger UI documentation, a "Whitelabel Error Page" is encountered.
-OpenAI sayesinde application.yaml da yazdığım swagger kodu sayesinde aslında endpointleri görebileceğiniz ve deneyebileceğiniz bir alan yaratıldı.
-Ancak anlaşılır gelmediyse Swagger'ın kendi sayfasında application.yaml dosyasının içindeki kodu kopyalayıp yapıştırarak daha iyi bir görsele sahip olabilirsiniz.
+Thanks to OpenAI, thanks to the swagger code I wrote in application.yaml, an area where you can actually see and try endpoints has been created.
+However, if it is not clear, you can get a better visual by copying and pasting the code in the application.yaml file on Swagger's own page.

 <br><br>